 1. Check that there is coverage is available in your area.

-If you're in an area where coverage is listed as "None", you won't be able to make calls or sent texts.
-To make sure that voice service is available where you are, plug your address into our map and check your voice coverage.
+If you're experiencing in an area where there is no coverage listed, you won't be able to make calls or send texts.
+To make sure that voice service is available where you are, plug your zip code in on our website to check your coverage.

 2. Confirm that your phone number is active.